alexanderghose/mongoose-continue/w01/d1/git-intro-workflow.md

 <hr>

-# Trust issues...

-## Not so Basic workflow: When the repo owner doesn't trust you
+# 5. Trust issues: When the repo owner doesn't trust you

 Sometimes, you don't have "push" or "write" access to a repository, as in our class notes repo.
 You can still clone, but you can't push.
+All large open source projects are like this, such as the VSCode project, or the Chromium web browser.

 So how can we save our changes?
-Introducing... forking.....
+Introducing: forking.....

 ## Fork & Clone the Class Repo